HL7/fhir-pacio-pfe/input/pagecontent/index.md

 ### Domains

 The scope of this IG is intentionally broad.
-It is intended to provide a framework within which to represent observations across many aspects of an individual’s functioning and engagement with their environment and the world.
+It intends to provide a framework within which to represent observations across many aspects of an individual’s functioning and engagement with their environment and the world.
 To further support the interoperability of systems based on this guide, the IG defines the domains tied to value sets that enumerate terminology codes for related observations.
 These domains are drawn from the World Health Organization's (WHO) International Classification of Functioning, Disability and Health (commonly known as ICF).
 ICF was chosen as the source of domains because it takes a holistic view of a person through an interdisciplinary therapy lens, considers how best to support the person’s return to the community, and has been integrated into some EHRs.
 Examples of ICF categories the IG uses as domains include but are not limited to:
 * [Mental functions](https://icd.who.int/dev11/l-icf/en#/http%3a%2f%2fid.who.int%2ficd%2fentity%2f1363559646) captured as a part of evaluating an individual's cognitive status,
 * [Mobility](https://icd.who.int/dev11/l-icf/en#/http%3a%2f%2fid.who.int%2ficd%2fentity%2f2048203604) and [Self-care]( https://icd.who.int/dev11/l-icf/en#/http%3a%2f%2fid.who.int%2ficd%2fentity%2f1608009360) captured as a part of evaluating an individual's functional status, and
 * [Communication](https://icd.who.int/dev11/l-icf/en#/http%3a%2f%2fid.who.int%2ficd%2fentity%2f1828012543), and [Voice and speech functions]( https://icd.who.int/dev11/l-icf/en#/http%3a%2f%2fid.who.int%2ficd%2fentity%2f388067588) captured as a part of evaluating an individual's spoken language communication, swallowing, and hearing.